The Finnish Sauna Society

 The Finnish Sauna Society maintains a sauna establishment in Helsinki in natural surroundings away from the urban area, yet close to downtown.
 The facilities include

-- five genuine saunas heated with firewood: three savusaunas, "smoke saunas" and two of the later type saunas with chimneys to let out the smoke during heating
+- six genuine saunas heated with firewood: four savusaunas, "smoke saunas" and two of the later type saunas with chimneys to let out the smoke during heating

 - cafeteria and lounge

 - possibility to swim in the sea, also in winter